legendcodermartino1245/ldac-optimization-guide/README.md

-ALso volume plays a big role in this espaclly Absolute volume on or off Volume istelf should also be the same on both devices to ensure best stability In my experience 1.6 is faster when swtiching between devices.
+ALso volume plays a big role in this espaclly Absolute volume on or off Volume istelf should also be the same on both devices to ensure best stability In my experience 1.6 is faster when swtiching between devices. av off on both windows and android is bad

 ---